Returning to Guitar After Time Off: A 30-Day Comfort Rebuild

 Q: How do I know if I’m ready to start this 30-day plan?

-A: If you can hold your guitar and touch the strings without immediate sharp pain, you're probably ready to begin Phase 1.
-If just picking it up hurts, you need more rest and possibly professional assessment first.
-Listen to your body.
+If you can hold your guitar and touch the strings without immediate sharp pain, you’re generally ready to begin Phase 1.

 Q: Can I speed up the phases if I’m feeling good?